ssato/python-anyconfig/README.rst

 python-anyconfig
 =================

-Generic access to configuration files in any formats (to be in the future) with configuration merge (or cascade, overlay) support.
+This is a python library called anyconfig provides generic access to configuration files in any formats (to be in the future) with configuration merge / cascade / overlay support.

 * Author: Satoru SATOH <ssato@redhat.com>
 * License: MIT